perstarke-webdev/panorama-perspectives-blog/_posts/2024-12-15-business-better-than-ever.md

 I review these metrics weekly, looking for trends over time.
 When I see improvements, I analyze what contributed to them and aim to replicate those strategies.
 If the numbers drop, I reflect on what could be done differently in the coming weeks.

 By building R&D into my regular workflow, I ensure I stay adaptable, efficient, and focused.
 It’s a practice that not only drives innovation but also keeps my business aligned with my goals and values.

+### **7. Refining Services and Defining a Clear Vision**

+A huge part of my growth this year has been taking a hard look at my services and asking myself one simple question: **“How can I bring more value to my clients?”** This focus on value has shaped how I refine existing offerings and develop new ones.
+At the same time, I’ve kept revenue in mind, ensuring that every service is a win/win—for my clients and for my business.

+#### **Building Clear, Flexible Offerings**
+One of the most significant changes I made was splitting my website services into distinct, clearly defined options tailored to different needs and budgets:
+- **Express Homepage (259€)**: For clients who need a professional website fast.
+Delivered within 72 hours.
+- **Standard Homepage (499€+)**: My most popular option, offering custom design at an affordable price while minimizing work for the client.
+- **Premium Homepage (999€+)**: For those who want a standout, highly detailed site.
+This service often includes complex features and personalization.
+- **Comfort Web Success Package (577€ for the first year, then 148€/year)**: A comprehensive solution designed to make the process as smooth and hands-off as possible for the client.

+Beyond these main services, I offer additional support like **website revisions, consulting, ongoing maintenance, social media announcements**, and more.
+Together, these options allow me to cater to a wide range of clients while keeping the focus on providing value.

+#### **Defining and Aligning with My Vision**
+Another key change this year was writing down my **vision statement**.
+I’ve always had a clear sense of what I love about my work, but putting it into words made it even clearer:
+**I’m passionate about helping my clients focus on what matters most to them by taking the stress of website creation off their shoulders.**

+Getting crystal clear on my “why” has made a huge difference.
+This vision now serves as a guiding star for all my business decisions.
+It helps me align my services and actions with what I truly value—and also makes it easier to share my passion with potential clients.

+#### **Sharing My Vision**
+Sharing this vision has been a great way to connect with others.
+It’s now featured on my website’s “About Me” section, in my blog, and on Instagram.
+Not only does this help clients see what I stand for, but it also attracts the kind of people I love working with: passionate, driven individuals who appreciate my personal and professional approach.

+By refining my offerings and aligning my work with a clear vision, I’ve created a strong foundation that benefits both my clients and my business.
+This clarity has not only made my services more effective but has also made my work infinitely more fulfilling.

+### **8. Finding (and Expanding) My Niche**

+One of the most common pieces of advice for entrepreneurs is to “find your niche.”
+It might sound cliché, but truly zoning in on a niche has made an **enormous difference** for my business.

+#### **Starting with My Vision**
+After writing my vision statement, it became clear to me that I wanted to work with smaller businesses rather than large corporations.
+For big, wealthy companies, there are plenty of incredible web development agencies that deliver outstanding websites—but often at astronomical prices, sometimes exceeding €10,000.

+For smaller businesses or individuals, such prices simply aren’t feasible.
+Yet, these are the people I want to support.
+They deserve a stress-free, professional website without needing to navigate the complexity of building one themselves—because that distracts them from the work they care about and that drives their business forward.

+So, I focused on **attracting small businesses and individuals** who share my values and need affordable, high-quality websites.
+That was already a niche, but not unique enough to stand out in a crowded market.

+#### **Zooming In: Powerlifting**
+There are thousands of freelance web developers who target smaller businesses.
+Many don’t share the same vision I have—and yes, many of them (sorrynotsorry) produce shitty work (Some are amazing though!!).
+But even so, the competition in this market is enormous.

+So, I went one step further: I **focused on what I know, where I have connections, and where I’m part of the community.** That led me to powerlifting.

+Powerlifting is a growing sport with more and more coaches—many of whom could benefit from having their own website.
+By specializing in **websites for powerlifting coaches**, I made myself **100% unique in Germany.**

+If a powerlifting coach in Germany needs a website, chances are they’ll find me—because that’s my specialty.
+By narrowing my focus, I’ve positioned myself as an expert in a specific market.
+This approach has been one of the smartest decisions I’ve made in my business.

+#### **The Challenges of a Small Niche**
+Of course, such a specialized niche comes with challenges.
+The biggest drawback is its size—there are only so many powerlifting coaches in need of a website.
+The market is relatively small, which limits long-term growth.

+That’s why I’ve already started **expanding into other niches**.
+While powerlifting coaches remain my core focus and area of expertise, I’ve begun targeting:
+- **Other sports coaches**: CrossFit coaches are my top priority for next year as I expand my client base.
+- **Small businesses**: I’ve already worked with cafés, startups, and other freelancers—and I absolutely love these projects.

+#### **Balancing Expertise and Growth**
+I still believe in the power of being an expert in a niche.
+For now, powerlifting coaches remain my main focus and I view my work with other small businesses as complementary “add-ons” to my niche.
+Balancing these areas allows me to grow strategically while staying true to my vision of helping people focus on what truly matters to them.

+By specializing deeply while keeping room for expansion, I’ve built a solid foundation for both short-term and long-term success.
+This dual approach ensures I remain unique and highly valuable in my niche while also opening doors to exciting new opportunities.